patrickjamesmardis/longDistanceLamp/README.md

     const OBJLoader = loaders.OBJLoader;
 ```
 ### ```getToken()``` | [main.js](web/main.js)
-After requiring all of these packages, I define a ```getToken()```  function to get an OAuth2 access token to authenticate our interactions with the IoT cloud.
+After requiring all of these packages, I define a ```getToken()```  function to get an OAuth2 access token to authenticate our IoT cloud interactions.
 This is detailed in the [Cloud API's npm Documentation](https://www.npmjs.com/package/@arduino/arduino-iot-client); however, I struggled with a CORS Access Control error for a while.
 I found [this Medium Article](https://medium.com/@dtkatz/3-ways-to-fix-the-cors-error-and-how-access-control-allow-origin-works-d97d55946d9) that provides a proxy, cors-anywhere.herokuapp.com, to receive requests and send a response without any CORS errors.
 For the sake of convenience and time, I'm going to continue with this proxy; however, when moving on to another iteration of this product, I would want to serve this proxy from my server instead to avoid the cors-anywhere's rate limit.

 ```js
 const getToken = async () => {